 - course prerequisites and restrictions, as they appear in the Descriptions of Courses catalog;

-- information about required course-management software, such as ANGEL or Desire 2 Learn;
+- information about required course-management software, such as Desire 2 Learn;

 - any course procedures unique to the course that might cause students to reconsider their enrollment in the course;

 - policy, if any, for acceptable use of cell phones, laptops, calculators and other electronic equipment in the classroom; and

 If you choose to use Turnitin in your course, the following statements are strongly recommended to include in your syllabus:

 Consistent with MSU's efforts to enhance student learning, foster honesty, and maintain integrity in our academic processes, I have chosen to use a tool called Turnitin to compare your papers with multiple sources.
 The tool will compare each paper you submit to an extensive database of prior publications and papers, providing links to possible matches and a 'similarity score.'
 The tool does not determine whether plagiarism has occurred or not.
 Instead, I will make a complete assessment and judge the originality of your work.
 All submissions to this course may be checked using this tool.

 You should submit papers to Turnitin Dropboxes without identifying information included in the paper (e.g., name or student number), the Desire 2 Learn system will automatically show this information to me when I view the submission, but the information will not be retained by Turnitin.
 If you forget and submit your paper with your identifying information on it, it will be retained in the Turnitin repository.